 Legacy Orchestra, the Company's wholly owned subsidiary, was incorporated in Delaware in January 2017 and was formed to acquire operating and other assets as well as to raise capital conducted through private placements.
-In May 2018, Legacy Orchestra concurrently completed its formation mergers (the "Formation Mergers") with Caliber Therapeutics, Inc. ("Caliber"), a Delaware corporation, BackBeat Medical, Inc. ("BackBeat"), a Delaware Corporation, and FreeHold Surgical, Inc. ("FreeHold"), a Delaware corporation.
+In May 2018, Legacy Orchestra concurrently completed its formation mergers (the "Formation Mergers") with Caliber Therapeutics, Inc., a Delaware corporation, BackBeat Medical, Inc., a Delaware Corporation, and FreeHold Surgical, Inc., a Delaware corporation.
+Legacy Orchestra completed the conversions of BackBeat Medical, Inc. to BackBeat Medical, LLC ("BackBeat"), a Delaware limited liability company, of FreeHold Surgical, Inc. to FreeHold Surgical, LLC ("FreeHold") and of Caliber Therapeutics, Inc. to Caliber Therapeutics, LLC ("Caliber"), a Delaware limited liability company, in 2019.